 I should caution, not all high deductible health plans qualify for the use of an HSA.
 In that case, what qualifies as a high deductible health plan for an HSA?

 There are high deductible HSA rules.
-To meet them, your high deductible health plan must meet both of the following criteria in 2018 and 2019:
+To meet them, your high deductible health plan must meet both of the following criteria in 2020:

 Should You Pick a High Deductible Health Plan?